Shell (Bash)

 - Use

-- Mock external commands
+bats-assert,bats-support,bats-file - Mock external commands by overriding

 Security Considerations

-- Validate and sanitize input
+- Validate and sanitize all external input

 - Use

---to prevent option injection - Avoid using
+--to terminate option processing before user-supplied arguments - Avoid

-eval - Limit use of
+- Limit use of

 Resources for Further Learning

-- Bash Hackers Wiki
+- Bash Hackers Wiki (community-maintained archive)

 Conclusion